 Harmless bacteria normally present in tap water can multiply in water heaters and give off a "rotten egg" smell.
-A higher tank temperature setting of 140° kills the bacteria that causes "smelly water" and can reduce the levels of bacteria that cause water-borne disease.
-A properly adjusted Thermostatic Mixing Valve should be installed at each point of use.
-In some cases, the standard anode rod that came with your water heater can be replaced with a special zinc anode rod which may help reduce or eliminate the odor.
+Although eliminating the bacteria that causes "smelly water" with a Chlorination system is the only sure treatment, in some cases, the standard anode rod that came with your water heater can be replaced with a special zinc anode rod which may help reduce or eliminate the odor.
 Contact a qualified person.